-COFA2282 Art in Its Place: A History of Installation, Structures and Spaces
+Art in Its Place: A History of Installation, Structures and Spaces

-Staff Contact: Bonita Ely, Diane Losche S1 or S2 HPW2 C8
+Staff Contact: Head, School of Art History and Theory S1 or S2 HPW2 CP10

 This subject will examine the nature of the physical surround of the art object.
 While the focus will be on installation work produced since the 1960s there will also be an examination of a range of cultural context and historical periods.
-In every case examined there will be an emphasis on the way in which the physical surround of the art object is conceptualized.
-Included will be the influence of the Theatre of Cruelty, past revolutionary Russian theatre and cinema, Dada and Surrealism on the conceptualization of installation and a comparison of the Oriental and European constructions of figure/ground relationships.
+In every case examined there will be an emphasis on the way in which the physical surround of the art object is conceptualised.
+Included will be the influence of the Theatre of Cruelty, past revolutionary Russian theatre and cinema, Dada and Surrealism on the conceptualisation of installation and a comparison of the Oriental and European constructions of figure/ground relationships.

-The Sources of Artefact Imagery Staff Contact: Fay Brauer S1 or S2 HPW2 C8
+The Sources of Artefact Imagery

+Staff Contact: Head, School of Art History and Theory S1 or S2 HPW2 CP10

 Artefacts have been classified by art historians as minor arts and 'decorative arts' as such have been dismissed from serious study.
 This subject will attempt to redress this lack by examining selected examples of objects from ancient times to the contemporary period.
-Conventional art, historical methods and terminology will be tested against other methods in attempts to assess and position the imagery of artefacts within theoretical structures.
+Conventional art. historical methods and terminology will be tested against other methods in attempts to assess and position the imagery of artefacts within theoretical structures.

-COFA2284 Postindustrialisation, Postmodernity and Postmodernism Staff Contact: Fay Brauer
+Postindustrialisation, Postmodernity and Postmodernism